flowground/amazonaws-com-dms-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

-### Modifies the settings for the specified replication subnet group.
+### ModifyReplicationInstance
+<blockquote><p>Modifies the replication instance to apply new settings.
+You can change one or more parameters by specifying these parameters and the new values in the request.</p> <p>Some settings are applied during the maintenance window.</p> <p/></blockquote>

 #### Input Parameters
 * `Action` - _required_